What is thyroiditis?

 The main feature is usually an enlarged thyroid gland with pain or tenderness that develops rapidly over 24-48 hours.
-You may have a sore throat, flu-like symptowhen you may have symptoms such as nervousness, tremor, palpitations, insomnia and feel warmer than usual, sometimes followed by a phase of underactivitywhen you may have symptoms such as nervousness, tremor, palpitations, insomnia and feel warmer than usual, sometimes followed by a phase of under-activity (hypothyroidism) when you may experience the opposite symptoms, such as, slowness, fatigue and feeling colder than usual.
+You may have a sore throat, flu-like symptoms and/or fever.
+There is a phase of overactivity (hyperthyroidism) when you may have symtoms such as nervousness, tremor, palpitations, insomnia and feel warmer than usual, sometimes followed by a phase of underactivity (hypothyroidism) when you may experience the opposite symptoms, such as, slowness, fatigue and feeling colder than usual.

 How is viral or sub-acute thyroiditis diagnosed?